nspalo/docker-laravel-template/README.md

 ## Set Up Procedure
 > **Note:**
 > In this structure, we always need to add few flags for our commands to work.
-> --env-file flag then the path to the environment config we want to load.
+> - --env-file flag then the path to the environment config we want to load.
-> -f flag then the path to the docker compose yaml file.
+> - -f flag then the path to the docker compose yaml file.
-> which in our case it is
+> which in our case it is:
-> - `--env-file docker/environments/local.env`
+> - `--env-file docker/environments/config.env`
 > - `-f docker/docker-compose.yml`
 >
 > _See: `docker/docker-compose.yml` for the list of service containers_